 First, it shouldn’t be rough or sharp so that it can’t damage your fish’s eyes.
 Second, it needs to either be too large for your fish to swallow or so fine it can easily pass through the digestive system (for instance, sand).

 While lighting isn’t a must-have for your bubble eye goldfish (as long as they’re kept in a room with enough natural light — although not in direct sunlight), many fish keepers choose to light their tanks so they can see their fish better.

 Most tanks come with basic lights in the hood, anyway, so it’s generally minimal effort to light an aquarium.

 Unless you plan on keeping live plants, you only need a bulb that provides about 1 to 3 watts per gallon of water in your tank.

 Make sure you keep the lights on for no more than 12 to 16 hours per day and switch them off for the remaining 8 to 12.
 If a goldfish lives in a tank that’s light all the time, their natural sleeping and eating patterns will be disrupted.

-The bubble eye goldfish needs water between 65 and 72 degrees Fahrenheit.
+They need water between 65 and 72 degrees Fahrenheit.
 They don’t do well at temperatures below 60 Fahrenheit, so it may be advisable to use a heater on a low setting, just in case.